Home

 Select from the "Details" menu to get a data table or different diagrams.

-The right ascension and the declination (using fewer terms) are accurate within about 1''.
+The times of perihelion and aphelion are accurate within about 0.5 hour, and the right ascension and the declination (using fewer terms) are accurate within about 1''.

 Select "Anomalistic" from the "Details" menu: